 To reinstate a business after dissolution requires a reinstatement form, an additional $300 fee, and the submission of all missing reports and late fees.
 Processing time for reinstatement documents is about 15 days.

-For business owners who have questions, the best number to call is the DC Department of Consumer and Regulatory Affairs Corporations Divisions at (202) 442-4432.
+For business owners who have questions, call the DC Department of Consumer and Regulatory Affairs Corporations Divisions.

 The cost to file a biennial report in DC is $300.
 The fee is the same for for-profit corporations or LLCs, whether online or by mail.
 Nonprofits pay $80.
 People who decide to file the report in person are automatically charged a same-day expedited service charge of $100, which is in addition to the regular filing fee of $300.